 68mm x 34mm

-Occasionally, agates defy explanation.
-One such event occurred in the month of October 2015.
-I had been caching a beach location in the St Cyrus area since high summer, and had found little evidence to show that the area was particularly productive.
+In the October of 2015 I had been caching a beach location in the St Cyrus area since high summer, and had found little evidence to show that the area was particularly productive.
 It was a blustery autumn day, and the sea was throwing spray at me with what seemed at the time like viciousness.

 As soon as I could that autumn, I had my good friend David Hudson polish the piece, and I think you will agree, even with the fractures it IS a highly unusual stone.
 I have never encountered a similar specimen at the location.
 Almost immediately after finding this piece I found a very similarly coloured agate close by.
 It has very little classical fortification banding, but in the abstract persuasion of its markings it resembles a Kintyre stone.
 It will be polished and photographed at some point in the future.